 Spinal flexion is very common in Pilates exercises.
 Any time your upper body moves toward your lower body (or vice versa) you are using spinal flexion.
 Examples on the arc barrel are Breathing, Bridge, Roll over, Scissors, and other similar exercises.

 Spinal extension is normally found in Pilates exercises where you begin on your stomach.
-Although sometimes the prone exercises don’t involve the spine (as with Heel squeezes or Leg lifts), many do.
+Although sometimes the prone exercises don’t involve the spine (as with Heel squeezes or Single leg extension), many do.
 Look for spinal extension in mat exercises like Swan dive, Swimming, Breast stroke preps, One leg kick, and Double leg kick.
 Examples on the arc barrel are Breast stroke preps, Swan dive, Swimming, Grasshopper, and Spinal extension.

 Side flexion is not common in Pilates, but it is still very important.
 Movements that bring your ribs closer to your hips (and vice versa) while still staying in the same plane are side flexion exercises.
 Mermaid is a great example of side flexion.
 On the arc barrel, side flexion is in Side breathing.
 In Pilates workouts, it is often a challenge to find side flexion exercises, so if you find one you like, try to find ways to incorporate it into your workout regularly.

 Arc Barrel Video

 Normally, I like to take time to write out exact directions for how to do Pilates exercises.
 However, in this case, I won’t.
 The arc barrel manual is quite long so, if you’re interested in information above and beyond what is in my video, here’s an Amazon link to the STOTT PILATES arc barrel manual.
 When you order from this link, I earn a small commission.